CodeMiko Done Cheap - DIY real-time performance capture

 A quick search reveals that many vTubers achieve full-body motion-tracking by strapping Vive trackers (at least 3, up to 7) onto their bodies and using Vive Lighthouses for outside-in positional tracking.
 This certainly works (and I already have a Vive system with a tracker) but the limited number of tracking points is very apparent in the jitteriness of the character animation:

-I want something better.
+I wanted something better.

 Another option is using a live-feed from a webcam (sometimes also a Kinect) to estimate pose and position.
 This suffers from even lower fidelity, and has problems with occlusion:

-I want something better.
+I wanted something better.

 The most complex option is an inertial motion capture suit.
 Second-hand ones are quite rare (and expensive!) when they do pop up.
 An exhaustive search of Hackaday, GitHub, Chinese tech forums, and obscure corners of the internet reveals a few dead-end DIY projects.
 But one project shows hope: Chordata Motion - a 15-point tracking system which utilizes small off-the-shelf IMU sensors, all run from a Raspberry Pi: